onatm/grpc-health-probe-rs/README.md

 This command-line utility makes a RPC to `/grpc.health.v1.Health/Check`.
 If it responds with a `SERVING` status, the `grpc_health_probe` will exit with success, otherwise it will exit with a non-zero exit code (documented below).

-This port does not provide a way to skip TLS verification and there are limited options for [configuring TLS](#health-checking-tls-servers).
+This port does not provide a way to skip TLS verification, see [configuring TLS](#health-checking-tls-servers).

 ## Installation